 Lenonjayce "Jayce" Starlord (Voiced by Keiichi Nanba)

-- Calling Your Attacks: While Jayce isn't the only offender here, it's quite notable, considering the origin of the Gespenst Kick.
+- Calling Your Attacks: While Jayce isn't the only offender here, it's notable considering the origin of the Gespenst Kick.

 - Luke Nounverber: Although to be precise, it's "Luke Nounnoun" sans the -er.

-- Real Men Wear Pink: You think he's a gritty badass thanks to that Gespenst Kick, but he also likes bonsai.
+- Real Men Wear Pink: One would think he's a gritty badass thanks to that Gespenst Kick, but he also likes bonsai.

-- What Happened to the Mouse?: In the meta-textual sense - back in 4, Jayce was the most notable of the eight originals, easily more popular than Irm, thanks to his famous Fountain of Memes attack that is his Signature Move, but in the ten-plus years of Original Generation, he hasn't been so much as mentioned once.
+- What Happened to the Mouse?: In the meta-textual sense - for 4, Jayce is the most notable of the eight originals, easily more popular than Irm thanks to his famous Fountain of Memes attack that is his Signature Move, but in the ten-plus years of Original Generation, he hasn't been so much as mentioned once.

 Hector Madison (Voiced by Ryuzou Ishino)